-Description: AVG SafeGuard toolbar_toolbar.dll is not essential for the Windows OS and causes relatively few problems.
+Description: AVG SafeGuard toolbar_toolbar.dll is not essential for Windows and will often cause problems.
 The AVG SafeGuard toolbar_toolbar.dll file is located in a subfolder of "C:\Program Files".

 This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
 BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
 IDs used by this BHO include 95B7759C-8C7F-4BF1-B163-73684A933233.
 There is no information about the author of the file.
 The program is not visible.
 It is able to monitor web browsers.
 The file is digitally signed.
 There is no detailed description of this service.
 AVG SafeGuard toolbar_toolbar.dll is not a Windows system file.
 The AVG SafeGuard toolbar_toolbar.dll file is a Verisign signed file.
 AVG SafeGuard toolbar_toolbar.dll is able to monitor applications and record keyboard and mouse inputs.
-Therefore the technical security rating is 52% dangerous.
+Therefore the technical security rating is 52% dangerous, however you should also read the user reviews.

 If you are having problems with AVG SafeGuard toolbar_toolbar.dll, you can contact www.avg.com to assist you or uninstall the associated program (Start > Control Panel > Add/Remove programs > AVG SafeGuard toolbar or AVG Technologies).

-Important: Some malware camouflages itself as AVG SafeGuard toolbar_toolbar.dll, particularly when located in the C:\Windows or C:\Windows\System32 folder.
+Important: Some malware camouflages itself as AVG SafeGuard toolbar_toolbar.dll.
 Therefore, you should check the AVG SafeGuard toolbar_toolbar.dll process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with AVG SafeGuard toolbar_toolbar.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.